6 Solutions to Fix Can't Format SSD in Disk Management

 2. To view all attached disks, type list disk and hit Enter.

-3. Use pick disk X to choose your SSD; substitute the SSD's disk number for "X" here.
+3. Use select disk X to choose your SSD; substitute the SSD's disk number for "X" here.

 4. To remove every partition on the drive, type clean and hit Enter.